 Limited Fungus Coverage

 Under Limited Fungus Coverage, the ISO policy covers fungus damage, cleanup, and repair.
-It covers loss or damage by fungus, wet or dry rot or bacteria if the fungus, dry rot etc. results from a specified cause of loss other than fire or lightning.
-Fungus caused by flood is also covered but only if the policy includes flood coverage via an endorsement.
+It covers loss or damage by fungus, wet or dry rot, or bacteria if the fungus, dry rot, etc. results from a specified cause of loss other than fire or lightning.
+Fungus caused by a flood is also covered if the policy includes flood coverage via an endorsement.

 - Direct physical loss or damage to Covered Property caused by fungus, including the cost of removing the fungus.
-This coverage would include the cost of removing the damaged ceiling tiles and replacing them with new ones.
+This coverage would include the cost of removing the moldy drywall and replacing it with new drywall.

 - The cost to tear out and replace any part of the building or other property as needed to gain access to the fungus.
-For example, if a portion of the ceiling needed to be removed to gain access to the damaged tiles, the policy would cover the cost of tearing out and replacing that portion of the ceiling.
+Suppose the mold has infiltrated insulation behind the drywall.
+To gain access to the damaged insulation, workers need to remove some drywall that isn't moldy.
+The policy should cover the cost of tearing out and replacing the undamaged drywall.

 The most your insurer will pay for all of the expenses described above that result from any one occurrence is $15,000.
 This limit is also an annual aggregate.
-That is, your insurer will not pay more than $15,000 under Limited Fungus Coverage in any one policy year.
+Your insurer will not pay more than $15,000 under Limited Fungus Coverage in any one policy year.

 Occupational Safety and Health Administration.
 "Preventing Mold-Related Problems in the Indoor Workplace," Pages 9-12.
 Accessed June 18, 2020.

 Property Insurance Coverage Law. " Causes of Loss--Special Form," Page 2.
 Accessed June 18, 2020.

 Property Insurance Coverage Law. " Causes of Loss--Special Form," Page 9.
 Accessed June 18, 2020.

 Property Insurance Coverage Law. " Causes of Loss--Special Form," Page 7.
 Accessed June 18, 2020.